-With the aim of ensuring that the governance system has an appropriately structured, the Parent Company has a series of policies that regulate key functions (Risk Management, Compliance, Internal Audit and Actuarial) and ensure that such functions meet the requirements set by the regulator and are compliant with the governance guidelines set by the SOLUNION Group.
-Section B in this Report includes information on these fundamental functions.
+With the aim of ensuring that the governance system has an appropriately structured, the controlling Company has a series of Policies that regulate Key Functions (Risk Management, Actuarial, Compliance and Internal Audit) and ensure that they meet the requirements set by the Regulator and are compliant with the governance guidelines set by the SOLUNION Group.
+Section B in this Report includes information on these Key functions.

-Both executives and Group members that perform key functions and other employees fulfil the fit and proper requirements laid down in regulations and by the Parent Company.
-Fit requirements relate to the possession of the qualifications, experience and knowledge necessary for a position, while proper requirements relate to the absence of negative circumstances that might affect one's performance.
-To facilitate compliance therewith, the Parent Company has a Fit and Proper Policy.
+Both executives and Group members that perform Key Functions and other employees fulfil the fit and proper requirements laid down in regulations and by the controlling Company.
+Fit requirements relate to the employees possessing the professional qualifications, experience and knowledge necessary for a position, while proper requirements relate to the absence of negative circumstances that might affect one's performance.
+To facilitate compliance therewith, the controlling Company has a Fit and Proper Policy.

-Regarding the Risk Management System, the Board of Directors of the Parent Company establishes the policies and strategies required to identify, measure, monitor, manage and notify the risks that exist or to which the Group might be exposed, and its links.
+Regarding the Risk Management System, the Board of Directors of the controlling Company establishes the policies and strategies required to identify, measure, monitor, manage and notify the risks that exist or to which the Group might be exposed, and its links.

-The SOLUNION Group has adopted, for risk management, the "three lines of defence" model which encompasses:
+The SOLUNION Group has adopted, for risk management, the "three lines of defence" model, which encompasses: